dgatf/msrc_arduino/README.md

 - I2C sensors: BMP280, MS5611
 - Analog sensors: voltage, temperature, current, air speed

 All sensors are optional.
-Make the circuit with the desired sensors and enable them in the configuration, with a lua script if using smartport or in config.h for the rest of Rx protocols
+Make the circuit with the desired sensors and enable them in the configuration.
+It can be configured from the PC with msrc_gui, or with a lua script if using smartport or manually in config.h

 (1) HW V5 = HW FlyFun.
 If ESC doesn't arm, in config.h enable ESC_INIT_DELAY or connect arduino after the ESC is armed
 (2) Supported: Kosmic, Kolibri, JivePro.
 Not supported: Jive